JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/kd&bvhtree/find_nearest_surface_point.rst

 Description
 -----------

-This node find the nearest point on the surface of the mesh defined by the BVH to the input point.
+This node find the nearest point on the surface of the mesh defined by the BVH tree to the input point.

 .. image:: images/find_nearest_surface_point_node.png
    :width: 160pt